Now it’s up the canyon through Gould and on into Walden Co for a late lunch at the River Rock Café.

 The town of Walden sits at an elevation of 8099 feet.
 Due to its elevation, Walden has a Subalpine climate closely bordering on a Semi-arid climate.
 It was established in 1889 and was incorporated 2 December 1890.
 Walden was named to honor Marcus Aurelius Walden, a local area postmaster.

-Kickstand up and off to Steamboat Springs Colorado for the night.
+Kickstand up and off to Steamboat Springs South Dakota and Wyoming for the night.

 Home to Bill Kidd Steamboat Resort is a major ski area.
 It is located on Mount Werner, a mountain in the Park Range in the Routt National Forest.
 The name of Steamboat Springs is thought to have originated around the early 1800s when French trappers thought they heard the chugging sound of a steamboat’s steam engine.
 The sound turned out to be a natural mineral spring, to be named the Steamboat Spring.